Introduction: Skull Werewolf/wolf Resin Blank Mask

 YOU WILL NEED:

--manequin head (I used the cheapest, plastic one from internet and placed a plaster bandage cast of my face on it)
+-manequin head (I used a plastic one from internet and placed a plaster bandage cast of my face on it)

 -resin (I used RenCast FC55 polyurethane resin)

--liquid silicone (mine was Sidosil BK101) and silicone caulk (cheapest one from nearby store)
+-liquid silicone (mine was Sidosil BK101) and silicone caulk (from nearby store)

 -modeling clay (here I have to recommend a bit more pricey FIMO rather than casual modeling clay; it’s way more durable, I used it on upper jaw teeth and none of them broke; on the bottom jaw I had to use casual modeling clay, because I ran out of FIMO, and I had to remake big fangs like 5 times, because they broke while placing them in plasticine!)